 Samsung Galaxy S23+ vs. S22+: Which should you buy, and should you upgrade?

 The benefit of buying a Samsung phone is that they're long-lived.
 Although the Galaxy S22+ is a year old, it'll receive three more updates to Android 16 and security updates through early 2027.
 That's longer than many new 2023 Android phones will get.
 So there's no rush to upgrade to the Galaxy S23+.

 In terms of Galaxy S23+ deals, you can trade in your S22+ and get the S23+ for free with AT&T or T-Mobile, for $200 with Verizon, or for $650 with Samsung if you want it unlocked with no contract extensions.
 That could help you decide if the improvements to performance, battery, selfies, and storage matter enough to upgrade.

-I can't say for certain yet if the Galaxy S23+ is worth trading in your S22+ until I can review it, or how it'll compare to the best Android phones.
-But I will say that if you're considering buying the Galaxy S22+ refurbished, just go ahead and upgrade to the S23+.
-The switch to the Snapdragon 8 Gen 2, upgraded storage, and revamped selfie camera will definitely help the phone stand the test of time better than the S22+ did.
+Undoubtedly, the Galaxy S23+ belongs on our best Android phones list, the same way the Galaxy S22+ used to be.
+We can't say for certain if S22+ owners should upgrade, since it's still perfectly great.
+But I will say that if you're considering buying the Galaxy S22+ refurbished, go ahead and upgrade to the S23+.
+The switch to the Snapdragon 8 Gen 2, upgraded storage, and revamped selfie camera will definitely help the phone stand the test of time in a few years.